nirmiller/comp_phy_final_project/README.md

 ![alt text](animations/ising_evolution_regular.gif)

-Video of the evolution of the Ising Model on a normal grid with temperature of 1 K, a coupling constant of 1, and a larger grid
+Video of the evolution of the Ising Model equilibrating on a normal grid with temperature of 1 K, a coupling constant of 1, and a larger grid

 ![alt text](animations\equilibrium_evolution.gif)